Park Moon-young

 Park Moon-young (Korean: 박문영; born 1952) is a South Korean lyricist, composer, singer, guitarist, producer, music critic and writer.
 During his career as a lyricist and composer, he used the stage name Park In-ho (박인호) and the pen name Moon Young (문영) during his career as a writer.

 Life

-Park Moon-young was born in 1952 in Busan, Gyeongsangnam-do.
-Park's father is a carpenter from Wonju, Gangwon Province, and his mother is from Pyeongchang County, Gangwon Province.
+Park Moon-young was born in 1952 in Busan, South Korea.
+Park's father is a carpenter from Wonju, and his mother is from Pyeongchang County.
 Park Moon-young's parents gave birth to Park Moon-young in 1952 when the Korean War was under way in Busan, a refuge.